bhopkinsnc/ccoe-training-ansible/labs/2.hello_inventory/README.md

 ## Summary

 > During this LAB you have learned about inventory files and groups.
-The all group is always there but creating groups help orginize your inventory.
+The all group is always there but creating groups help organize your inventory.
 See https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html

 ## Lab Cleanup